 Sets: One set is a number of reps done in a row with little to no rest in between.

-Smith machine: Machine with a barbell fixed in steel rails so it can only move vertically.
+Smith machine, SM: Machine with a barbell fixed in steel rails so it can only move vertically.

 Superset: Alternating between 2 or more exercises for one set at time with little to no rest in between.
-The two exercise often targets different muscle groups.
+The two exercises often target different muscle groups.

 Toning: A term often misused.
 There?s no such thing as toning exercises.
 You can’t tone your muscles.
 When you think of toned, what you actually think is more muscle mass (+ less fat).